Improving government services

-In 2017, the consumer satisfaction index increased by 2.6 percentage points since baseline.
-The business satisfaction index also increased by 1.7 percentage points since baseline.
+In 2017, the consumer satisfaction index increased by 2.6 points since baseline.
+The business satisfaction index also increased by 1.7 points since baseline.

-By 2019, the business satisfaction index will have increased by 4.6 percentage points and the consumer satisfaction index will have increased by 2.3 percentage points since the 2015 baseline.
+By 2019, the business satisfaction index will have increased by 4.6 points and the consumer satisfaction index will have increased by 2.3 points since the 2015 baseline.

 What are we doing?